-A road trip through the heart of Canada's scenic Nova Scotia
+A scenic road trip through the heart of beautiful Nova Scotia

-- Enjoy an in-depth exploration of Nova Scotia as you drive from Halifax to Liscomb Mills
+- Enjoy an in-depth, independent tour of Nova Scotia as you drive from Halifax to Liscomb Mills

-- Spend time exploring the beautiful town of Lunenburg – a UNESCO World Heritage Site
+- Visit colonial settlement of Lunenburg – a UNESCO World Heritage Site

 - 2 Nights Halifax